IDT-ITI/TSalV360/README.md

 # TSalV360: A Method and Dataset for Text-driven Saliency Detection in 360-Degrees Videos

-* Written by Ioannis Kontostathis, Evlampios Apostolidis, Vasileios Mezaris
+* This repository provides code and trained models from our paper "TSalV360: A Method and Dataset for Text-driven Saliency Detection in 360-Degrees Videos", by Ioannis Kontostathis, Evlampios Apostolidis and Vasileios Mezaris, accepted for publication in the Proceedings of the IEEE Int.
+Conf. on Multimedia Indexing for XR (CBMI 2025), Special Session on Multimedia Indexing for XR Dublin, Ireland, Oct.
+2025.
-* The TSV360 dataset can be used for training and evaluating deep-learning models for text guided 360-degree video saliency task.
+* This software can be used to train our text-driven 360-degree video saliency detection model.
+We provide the TSV360 dataset, which was constructed for training and evaluating deep-learning models on the text-driven 360-degree video saliency task.
+Once trained, the model takes a text prompt and a 360-degree video in ERP frames as input, and generates saliency maps based on the given description.
-* Our approach, TSalV360 can be used for forming the basis for future comparisons in the field of text-driven 360-degree video saliency detection.
+* This repository includes:
+  * Installation instructions for cloning the repository
+  * Details on how we constructed the TSV360 dataset and how to download it
+  * Instructions on how to train and run inference with the TSV360 model
+  * Other details (license, citation, acknowledgements)

 ## Installation
 To generate the TSV360 dataset and/or use the TSalV360 approach, first clone the repository: